chibisnorlax/acnhbeginners/walkthrough/day 3.md

 - Lazy
 - Normal
 Once you place two of the plots you will unlock the **ladder** DIY recipe and be able to climb up cliffs to the other levels of your island.
 For the plots you will need to prep some items for the house before villagers can move in!
 You need to craft **indoor items** and **outdoor items** You will find a box attactched to the plot!
-Press "A" on the box to see which items you need to craft!
+Press <span class="icon-A"></span> on the box to see which items you need to craft!
 Interior items are go in the box once crafted and the exterior items need to be placed outside the plot.

 * * *